Understanding management data utilization

 When a mbox (CMG/HSG/HSA) is managed by mfusion, there can be several management sessions that will consume bandwidth.
 If you’re using a 4G/5G SIM with quota limits for the WAN connection, it’s important to understand the “underlying” management data usage, on top of your application data.

 - Monitoring and orchestration session.
-Each mbox will automatically report its operating status (eg. cpu, memory, link usage, latency, etc) to mfusion at 2-minute interval.
-When each mbox is added to the orchestrator for configuration management the box will try to check and pull (if there’s config change) config at 15-second interval.
+By default, each mbox will automatically “call-home” to mfusion to report its operating status (eg. cpu, memory, link usage, latency, etc) to mfusion at 2-minute interval.
+When each mbox is added to the orchestrator for configuration, the box will try to check and pull config changes at 15-second interval.
 So even if there’s no config change, the box will still send queries to mfusion for config update status every 15s and that will consume bandwidth too.
 Depending on what monitoring items are enabled and how often you push configs, typically this session can consume about 8Kbps download and 2Kbps upload.
 In terms of data usage, this translates to (12Kbps x 3600s/hr x 24hr/day x 30 day/month)/8 ≈ 2.5GB/month download, and 1GB/month upload.

 - VPN tunnel.
 When a VPN tunnel is configured, mbox needs to establish tunnels with CMG gateway, and the tunnel needs to be kept alive (permanent) together with tunnel overheads etc. Each tunnel typically consumes about 10Kbps download and 5Kbps upload, which is (10Kbps x 3600s/hr x 24hr/day x 30 day/month)/8 ≈ 3GB/month download, and 1.5GB/month upload.